swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 best-practices of teaching.
-We will teach you how to create a positive environment for learners at your workshops, provide opportunities for you to practice and build your teaching skills, help you become integrated into the Carpentries community, and prepare you to use these teaching skills in teaching Carpentries workshops.
+We will teach you how to create a positive environment for learners at your workshops, provide opportunities for you to practice and build your teaching skills, help you become integrated into The Carpentries community, and prepare you to use these teaching skills in teaching Carpentries workshops.
 For more information about what will be covered at this training, check out our Instructor Training curriculum: